hamidthri/hamidthri.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I'm excited to share that I have begun studying at 42 Heilbronn, an innovative coding school known for peer-to-peer learning and project-based curriculum.
+I begun studying at 42 Heilbronn, an innovative coding school known for peer-to-peer learning and project-based curriculum.
 I'm focusing on C, C++, shell scripting, algorithms, data structures, and containerization.
 I look forward to developing my skills and working on real-world projects.